johnwcowan/r7rs-work/TimeAdvancedCowan.md

 A *date object* is an immutable member of a disjoint type that provides information about a specific time object with respect to a certain time zone.
-Date objects have multiple numeric-valued fields that can be extracted.
+Date objects have multiple mostly numeric-valued fields that can be extracted from them.
 They are listed in the "Date Fields" section below.

 The date objects of this SRFI are similar to